How can I order Safe Surrender Kits for a designated Safe Surrender Site?

 What information is supposed to be on the confidential ankle bracelet?

 Although the State of California currently does not require a standardized format, each pair of ID bracelets must display a matching, unique, coded ID number.
 Any combination of letters and numbers is acceptable as long as the pair of bracelets are identical with the same code.

 I am doing outreach and need data or statistics, where can I get this?

 A limited amount of Safely Surrender Baby Data can be found below:

-Available data indicates a generally decreasing trend of abandonments since the enactment of the Safely Surrendered Baby law, from 25 cases in 2002 to five or fewer cases per year since 2010, representing a decrease of at least 80% (calendar year 2006 appears to be an exception to the trend of decreasing abandonments).
+Available data indicates a generally decreasing trend of abandonments since enactment of the SSB Law, from 25 cases in 2002 to five or fewer cases per year since 2010, representing a decrease of at least 80% (calendar year 2006 appears to be an exception to the trend of decreasing abandonments).
 The CDSS continues to identify abandonment cases from various sources and will continue to report updates to this trend.

 The medical information questionnaire shall not require any identifying information about the child or parent or individual surrendering the child, other than the identification code provided in the ankle bracelet placed on the child.

 ( English ) ( Spanish ) ( Chinese ) ( Russian )

 **Please note: The medical information questionnaire is optional and is intended solely for the purpose of colllecting medical information critical to the health and survival of the newborn child.

 Brochures, Publications, and Forms can be downloaded here: